openhab/openhab-docs/tutorials/getting_started/item_widgets.md

 Many portions of a widget can be configured to change dynamically based on the states of Items.
 This can be a powerful way to combine multiple Items into one widget (e.g. an oh-label widget showing the current state of a garage door that sends a command to a Switch Item to trigger the garage door opener when the widget is clicked).
-Common things one might use an expression for are to change an icon or color based on the state of an Item, to hide a widget entirely if an Item isn't in a given state, or to colors of the widget elements.
+Common things one might use an expression for are to change an icon or color based on the state of an Item, to hide a widget entirely if an Item isn't in a given state, or to change the colors of the widget elements.
 For full details on expressions see the [Expressions docs]({{base}}/ui/building-pages.html#dynamically-configuring-components-with-expressions).

 Note that when working with Units of Masurement, the state of the Item needs to be parsed into a number for comparisons.